tamhinsf/ucwa-sfbo-console/README.md

 ## Build and Run UcwaSfboConsole

 * Open the cloned code from this repository in Visual Studio
-* Update Program.cs in the UcwaSfboConsole folder with your Tenant name (tenant) and Client ID (clientId)
+* Update Program.cs in the UcwaSfboConsole folder with your Tenant name (tenant) and Application Id / Client ID (clientId)
   * Or, leave these values empty and provide them at the command line like so:
     * UcwaSfboConsole mytenant.onmicrosoft.com my-alphanumeric-client-id
 * Optionally, you can hard code the username (i.e. username@your-domain.onmicrosoft.com) and password you want to use in the variables called hardcodedUsername and hardcodedPassword